sejalkailashyadav/QuickMDNotes/README.md

 - Designed a user-friendly interface with dedicated pages for creating, displaying, and editing notes.
 - Technologies Used: React, TypeScript, LocalStorage, JSX, Markdown

-QuickMDNotes is an advanced note-taking application developed using Vite, React, and TypeScript.
+QuickMDNotes is an advanced note-takings application developed using Vite, React, and TypeScript.
 The application offers a range of functionalities such as categorization, markdown support, and note filtering.

 ## Prerequisites